 One of the best things about this Banding Wheel is that it’s still light enough despite its heavy-duty construction.
-The Banding Wheel weighs 10 lbs (4.5 kgs), which is light enough for you to move it around the pottery studio while working.
-The US Art Supply Banding Wheel is also quite tall such that you can comfortably put your hand underneath the top to rotate the banding wheel as you decorate your pottery.
+The Banding Wheel weighs 10 lbs (4.5 kg), which is light enough for you to move it around the pottery studio while working.
+This US Art Supply 12” Diameter Banding Wheel is also quite tall such that you can comfortably put your hand underneath the top to rotate the banding wheel as you decorate your pottery.

 Getting the right Banding Wheel while working on a tight budget could prove to be a challenge.
 However, it’s still possible to get one that will serve you well even if you didn’t spend too much on it.
-The NATGAI 12” banding wheel is one such option, which is why it is our pick for the most affordable banding wheel.
+The YaeMarine 7″ banding wheel is one such option, which is why it is our pick for the most affordable banding wheel.

-Like all the other banding wheels in our list, the NATGAI banding wheel is made from heavy-duty metal and joined with ball bearings that are equally heavy-duty, hence facilitate easier rotation.
+The 7-inch YaeMarine banding wheel is made from iron and has an easy wheel rotation.
 It also features a non-slippery rubber base that puts the banding wheel firmly in position on your work surface.
 Therefore, no need to drill the platform in place.

-The heavy-duty construction and the stable base ensure that this banding wheel can hold pottery up to 50 lbs (22 kgs).
+The heavy-duty construction and the stable base ensure that this Banding Wheel can hold pottery up to 50 lbs.

-I have both the Shimpo and US Art Supply Banding Wheels.
+I have both the Shimpo and HighFree Banding Wheels.
 I find them both useful for decorating and glazing all shapes and sizes of pottery.

-The Shimpo Banding Wheel is the best option for any potter looking for a smooth moving lasting tool.
+The Shimpo – Nidec Banding Wheel is the best option for any potter looking for a smooth-moving lasting tool.
 It’s made of heavy-duty metal and is coated with rust-free paint so you can use it for quite some time.

-Potters may also find the US Falling in Art banding wheel a superb option.
+Potters may also find the Falling in Art Banding wheel a superb option.

-If you’re looking for a more affordable option, the NATGAI banding wheel is the best choice.
+If you’re looking for a more affordable option, the 7-inch YaeMarine Banding wheel is the best choice.